Hey, have you seen the headlines, the headlines of the cable cable news network, Chiron or graphic slugs?

 Something along the lines of wind-fueled fire threatens Southern California homes.

-Now this fire started in Chatsworth, California.
+Now, this fire started in Chatsworth, California.

 Chatsworth, California happens to be where the Fox TV series 24 is shot.

-So I sent a I sent a note to my friend out there, Joel Cerno, the creator and executive producer, said, hey, did whatever terrorists you're using in the upcoming season.
+So I sent a note to my friend out there, Joel Cernow, the creator and executive producer, said, hey, did whatever terrorists you're using in the upcoming season, they started shooting the new season back in July.

-I said, whatever terrorists get upset with the scripts that you're right about them, and they set the fire.
+I said, whatever terrorists get upset with the scripts that you're right about them and they set the fire.

 I wonder if this wind is hotter than it has been in previous years, brought about by global warming.

-My my my terrorists are not unhappy with the script yet.
+Anyway, Joel wrote me back and said, no, My terrorists are not unhappy with the script yet.

 They're still winning.

-Uh Bush started to fire.
+Bush started to fire.

 Don't you know Rush?

-At any rate, here's telephone number 800-282-2882, and the email address is Rush at EIBNet.com.
+At any rate, here's telephone number, 800-282-2882, and the email address is rush at EIBnet.com.

 The Clinton legacy.